Boston: Climate

+The record high dew point is 79 F recorded on August 10, 2001.
+The most humid month on record is August 2018 with an average dewpoint of 66.8 F for the month.
+The hottest month on record is July 2019 with an average mean temperature of 78.7 F for the month.
+The month with the record warmest daily minimums was July 2019 with an average daily minimum of 70.7 F., and the record warmest daily maximums was July 1983, with an average daily maximum of 87.2 F. Boston has recorded entire months in summer without nighttime lows below 63 F, the record most recently tied in August 2022 and previously set in July 2011 and July 2019.
+2022 also recorded an entire month in summer without a daily maximum temperature below 75 F, the record highest for the monthly minimum of daily maximum temperature.
+Summer in Boston can also see entire months without dewpoints below 53 F, with the most recent occurrence being July 2008.
+Boston has not recorded a summer since records began without at least one instance of a 91 F temperature, one daily minimum of at least 69 F or higher, and a dewpoint of 71 F or greater.
+The summers where the yearly maximum dew point topped out at 71 F were in 1974 and 1982; the yearly maximum daily minimum temperature at 69 F in 1889; and a yearly maximum temperature was 91 F, recorded in 1889 and 1996.
+The average yearly maximum daily minimum temperature is 76.9 F, and the average yearly maximum dew point is 75.4 F.

 Boston averages 43.6 in of precipitation a year, with 49.2 in of snowfall per season.
 Most snowfall occurs from mid-November to early April.
 Snow is rare in May and October.
 There is high year-to-year variability in snowfall.
 For instance, the winter of 2011–12 saw only 9.3 in of accumulating snow, but the previous winter, the corresponding figure was 81.0 in.
 (Note: Seasonal snowfall accumulation has ranged from 9.0 in in 1936–37 to 110.6 in in 2014–15.)
 Boston's coastal location on the North Atlantic makes the city very prone to nor'easters, which can produce large amounts of snow and rain.

 Fog is relatively common, particularly in spring and early summer.
 Due to its coastal location, Boston often receives sea breezes, especially in the late spring, when water temperatures are still quite cold and temperatures at the coast can be more than 20 F-change colder than a few miles inland, sometimes dropping by that amount near midday.
 Thunderstorms typically occur from May to September.
 Occasionally, they can become severe, with large hail, damaging winds, and heavy downpours.
 Although downtown Boston has never been struck by a violent tornado, Boston has experienced many tornado warnings.
 Damaging storms are more common to areas north, west, and northwest of the city.